Complements of discriminants of real parabolic function singularities. II: The case of singularities

 with $A<1 $ for $P_8^1$ singularities and $A>1$ for $P_8^2$, see \cite{BM}.
-The zero-level sets of these normal forms of class $P_8^1$ (respectively, $P_8^2$) define cubic curves with one (respectively, two) connected component in $\RP^2$.
+The zero-level sets of these normal forms of class $P_8^1$ (respectively, $P_8^2$) define cubic curves with one (respectively, two) connected component in the projective plane.
+In the case of two components, one of them is a convex oval.
+The point $(1:1:1)$ lies in the disc bounded by this oval, because both the curve and this point are invariant under the action of the group $S(3)$ of coordinate permutations in $\R^3$.
 Thus, each polynomial of class $P_8^1$ defines a conical surface in $\R^3$ that is homeomorphic to a plane and has a single singular point at the origin.
-The zero-level set of a polynomial of class $P_8^2$ consists of a surface like this and a surface that is homeomorphic to the standard quadratic cone.
+The zero-level set of a polynomial of class $P_8^2$ consists of a surface like this one and a surface that is homeomorphic to the standard quadratic cone.

 The standard versal deformations of $P_8^1$ and $P_8^2$ singularities consist of the polynomials

 where $f_A$ is the corresponding normal form (\ref{nfP}).